LedgerHQ/ledger-app-workflows/docs/usage.md

 | --------- | -------- | ------------- | ------------------------------------------------- |
 | git_token | ❌       |               | A token used as authentication for GIT operations |

+On pull requests, if the repository owns a `CHANGELOG` file, this workflow checks that it has been updated by the PR.
+This check can be bypassed by adding the `no_changelog` label to the PR.

+This check is also part of `check_all.sh` and can be run locally with `check_all.sh -c changelog`.
+When run locally, it compares the current branch against the default branch (`origin/HEAD`, falling back to `origin/main`/`origin/master`).

 ## Reusable Lint

 In order to check an App, this workflow can use the following input parameters: